 All of these elaborations are useful in that they explain what domestication means in various instances and phenomena, but it is still rare to find a concise and functioning definition of what it means all together.
 If we need to do so, we could say rather simply that domestication is capture.
 Further, it is the capture of living beings by a dead thing, and the integration of those beings into all the roles and institutions which comprise the dead thing.
 Furthermore it is all the practices which force those beings to spiritually accede to their capture.
-And lastly it is the discourse and ideology which anti-civilization perspectives focus on domestication as the origins of patriarchy.
+And lastly it is the discourse and ideology which justifies that capture.
+This capture is unending, and the dead thing can only continue its immortal reign if it continues to bring new living beings and commodities within itself.